 One of my goals for this website is explaining the concepts and terminology behind home construction.
 Problems and possible solutions are easier to understand, and you'll be more confident talking to your contractors when you learn understand these heating concepts.
 We've always known there are different types of heating in our houses — the challenge has been remembering their names and how they work.
 Everyone has to learn these concepts so if you didn't take physics, here's your chance to get the basics.

 This article defines the different ways heat is transferred inside our homes.
-Whether you have a furnace, boiler, heat pump or electric baseboard heat, the physics of heat transfer are the same.
+Whether you heat your home with a furnace, boiler, wood stove, heat pump or electric baseboard, the physics of heat transfer are the same.
 The concepts are challenging so this article also offers tips on how to remember heating terminology and concepts.

 Learning how your home functions is important so you can enjoy your home more.
 You can also save money by using energy more wisely, i.e. ceiling fans are cheaper to run than your heating system.
 Here are some basic heat concepts to get started.